Facts & figures

 - Accommodation, food, and leisure services

-In 2016, we served nearly 225,000 employers and more than 2.2 million workers, in more than 500,000 workplaces across the province.
+In 2019, we served 249,336 registered employers and 2.51 million workers, in more than 500,000 workplaces across the province.
 Below is a summary of the feedback we received: